rajeshvkothari/oom/GIN_README_2508.md

 	  To deploy ONAP requires around 40-45 min.

-    - To verify ONAP deployed successfully use following command and all check all pods are in running state.
+    - To verify ONAP deployed successfully use the following command and all check all pods are in running state:

       ```sh
 	  $ kubectl get pods -n onap
       ```

-    - To access portal using browser from your local machine, add public IP 'ONAP_OOM_DEMO' V in /etc/hosts file:
+    - To access the portal using browser from your local machine, add public IP 'ONAP_OOM_DEMO' V in /etc/hosts file:

 	  ```sh
 	  {IP_OF_ONAP_OOM_DEMO} portal.api.simpledemo.onap.org